-The city, through the mayor, shall at all times have authority to take such action as may be necessary in the handling, policing and management of the public in attendance at the airport.
+Subject to the provisions of subsection 1-1-1(c), tThe city, through the its mayor, shall at all times have authority to take such action as may be necessary in the handling, policing and management of the public in attendance at the airport.
 In any contingencies not specifically covered by these rules and regulations, the mayor may be authorized to make additional rules and regulations and render such decisions as seems proper.